By Iacovos Iacovides, Contributor

 While opportunities for global impact are on the rise, they also come with a caveat.
 The increased connectivity also highlights the tensions between national and regional societies.
 Setting shop in a specific part of the world might demonise you in another.
 Put otherwise, moves have to be thought out carefully in order to avoid any moral conflicts, as there are risks and costs that come with them.
 Opportunities might be global, but audiences are diverse and social impact seems to have become an essential factor in the decision-making equation.

-Don’t hesitate to draw upon your experience as a high-performing athlete, team player and skilled individual.
-The traits that drive sport success – setting goals, following plans, resilience and perseverance – also fair well into the business world.
-Being accustomed to working under pressure, overcoming roadblocks and adapting, are vital skills in an entrepreneurial journey.
+Don’t hesitate to leverage your experience as a high-performing athlete, team player, and skilled individual in business.
+The traits that drive sport success – setting goals, following plans, resilience, and perseverance – also apply well in business.
+Working under pressure, overcoming roadblocks, and adapting are vital skills needed in any entrepreneurial journey or business venture.
+A good idea isn’t enough; you must identify your target audience: global, national, regional, or niche markets.

 Athletes are no longer confined within their sport’s narrow borders, but are using their fame, skills and personal brands to build successful business ventures.
 By embracing your entrepreneurial side, you can secure you financial future, through post-sports opportunities.
 The success by which some athletes have done so is a testament to the entrepreneurial spirit within athletes and the endless possibilities awaiting on the global stage.
 In short, identify, research, engage, plan and execute.